Rosella: A mock catalogue from the P-Millennium simulation: Properties of the Rosella catalogue

 \subsection{Galaxy colour bimodality}

 Fig.~\ref{fig:analytic to data colour comparison} shows histograms of \gr \ colour values in Rosella, along with curves produced by the analytic expressions generated at specific \Mhr \ values with equation~\ref{eqn: colour cdf}.
-The histograms reveal a good match with the target colour distributions taken from \citet{Smith2017}, which, in turn, provide a good match to those of the SDSS and GAMA surveys \citep[e.g.][]{Baldry2004a}.
+By construction, we match the colour distributions in \citet{Smith2017}, which were designed to match SDSS and GAMA data.
+The resulting colour distributions are compared to observational GAMA data in figure~14 of \citet{Smith2017}.
+The histograms in Fig.~\ref{fig:analytic to data colour comparison} reveal a good match with the target colour distributions examined in figure~14 in \citet{Smith2017}, which, in turn, provide a good match to those of the SDSS and GAMA surveys \citep[e.g.][]{Baldry2004a}.
 Each histogram generally shows two major peaks with the blue being dominant for low luminosity and the red for high luminosity.
 The location of both peaks moves redward with increasing luminosity.
 These distributions combine to produce the colour-magnitude diagram shown in Fig.~\ref{fig:colour-magnitude diagram}, whose morphology is akin to those shown in the literature \citep[e.g.][]{Baldry2004a}.